 Commissions versus Fees

 Streaming pays little.
-On Spotify, you need to earn 250 plays to see a dollar (.004 a stream x 250 streams = $1).
-While having your income reduced by 15% may be a bummer, it ensures you do not pay out of pocket for money you may not see back for months or years.
+On Spotify, you need to earn 250 plays to see one dollar (.004 a stream x 250 streams = $1).
+While having your income reduced by 15% is a bummer, it ensures you don’t pay out of pocket for money you may not see back for months or years.